 So after doing that for a few opt-ins I realize there’s actually a much smarter way to add opt-ins to my site using Convertbox.
 It was with Groups and now, oh my gosh, I am obsessed with Convertbox primarily because of Groups and the ability to manage all my forms for all my sites in a single place.

 Note: Leadpages works great and I do think it’s a solid tool and I’m a fan of the company, but I think Convertbox is better.

-I left Leadpages when I decided to use the Thrive Themes Membership for my site redesign and have since moved on to Kadence, Convertbox and Thrivecart, mainly because they each offer a lifetime plan.
+I left Leadpages when I decided to use the Thrive Themes Membership for my site redesign and have since moved on to tools that offer a lifetime plan:

 Why I Switched to Thrive Leads

-I ended up getting the entire Thrive Themes membership which cost $19/mo when paid annually, so $228 a year, which now costs $299/year.
-Honestly, Thrive Themes is fantastic, the reason I switched was to simplify my sites and my bookkeeping by avoiding a recurring cost.
+I ended up getting the entire Thrive Themes membership which cost $299 a year.
+Honestly, Thrive Themes is fantastic, the reason I switched to Kadence was to simplify my sites and my bookkeeping by avoiding a recurring cost.

 Now switching from one tool to another is never super easy.
 There is always going to be some stuff that comes up.
-But now that I’m past the switch I’m so much happier.
+But moving away from Leadpages made me so much happier and more efficient.

 Now, part of the obsession I had with Thrive Themes comes from knowing how the tool works and how best to use it, so let me break that down for you, in case you can’t afford the $495 price tag that is Convertbox’s lifetime plan, then I’ll start with explaining Thrive Leads (available for just $99/year)